1910-Hiry-Team/Hiry/README.md

   ```
 2. Navigate to the project directory.
 3. Install the required gems by running `bundle install`.
-4. Launch the Elasticsearch server by running `elasticsearch`.
+4. Launch the Algolia server by running `Algolia`.
 5. Set up the database by running `rails db:setup`.
 6. Start the Rails server by running `rails server`.
 7. Visit `http://localhost:3000` in your web browser to see the application in action.